mraltun/react-design-patterns/3) Controlled & Uncontrolled Components/Notes.md

 <MyComponent onSubmit={data => ...} />
 ```

+Uncontrolled Modal itself is the one that is controling whether or not it shown.
+It also controls when it's hidden.
+None other component has control over what it is doing.

 # Controlled Components

 Components that do not keep track of their own state.
 All state is passed in as props (when we use the useState with text inputs).